Herbert Loebl: Joyce, Loebl & Company Ltd

 During his time at King's College, Loebl met Captain Robert Joyce.
 In 1951, the two went into business producing scientific equipment with only £200 of capital.
 Joyce, Loebl & Co. exported over 70 percent of its products and at the time of its sale to Technical Operations Inc. (Tech/Ops), an American company, it was one of the major employers in north-eastern England with some 500 workers.
 It is estimated that the company also spawned 45 other businesses in the region.
 Some of the most significant products developed by Joyce, Loebl & Co were the optical microdensitometer used to visualise the properties of DNA and other organic compounds, and the MecoLab, a system of routine blood-panel analysis for hospitals.

-There are currently four companies which have grown out of the original Joyce, Loebl & Company Ltd: Loebl Ltd, Sevcon Ltd, Applied Imaging Ltd, and Phasor Ltd.
+As of 2013 there existed four companies which had grown out of the original Joyce, Loebl & Company Ltd: Loebl Ltd, Sevcon Ltd, Applied Imaging Ltd, and Phasor Ltd.